 Air Travel.
 Coach (tourist) class, lowest available fare and 21-day advance purchase for scheduled meetings are required.
 If a flight home on Saturday is not available, then a Saturday night hotel room shall be covered by the Chapter.
 Exceptions to the 21-day rule will be managed on a case by case basis and must be authorized by the executive committee.

 Car Rental.
-Car rental is normally not recommended; as other lower-cost alternatives are available.
+Car rental is normally not recommended as other lower-cost alternatives are available.
 Car rental will be reimbursed only when approved in advance by the Executive Committee.

 Personal Car.
 Reimbursement for use of a personal car will be at the Chapter approved rate per mile (based on the current IRS rate), plus tolls and garage fees, provided the amount does not exceed the cost of comparable commercial airfares (coach class) if available.

 Incidental Expense.
 Only long-distance phone charges for chapter-related business while traveling will be reimbursed.
 Phone calls to notify immediate family of travel status should be kept to a minimum.
-Other incidental expenses such as in-room bar, personal services (shoe shine, etc.) health club membership and movies will not be reimbursed.
+Other incidental expenses such as in-room bar, food room service, personal services (shoeshine, etc.) health club membership and movies will not be reimbursed.

 Documentation.
 Original receipts are required for all expenses.
 If they are not available, a note must be included indicating the disposition of the original.